HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 * action[=].relatedAction[=].offsetRange.high.value = 15
 * action[=].relatedAction[=].offsetRange.high.code = #d
 ```
 The Event `Visit-3` has an _id_ assigned to it and prior and subsequent activities use the `relatedAction.actionId` to reference the pivot activity.
 This allows elementary sequencing of planned elements to represent the SoA.
+This sample also represents a simple windowing capability for scheduling activities relative to the index event.
+There is a separate use case to address how targetted windows can be applied to the scheduling of study activities.

 # Observations on how the SoA can be implemented